 So what do you need to make Panda Express eggplant tofu recipe at home?
 Apart from the obvious vegetables you see in this dish, the heart of this recipe is in the sauce.

-- Eggplant -> They come in various types.
-What you see in the photo is a globe eggplant.
-But if you can, try using Japanese eggplant since they have a thinner skin which makes for a tastier eggplant stir fry.
+- Eggplant → What you see in the photo is a globe eggplant.
+But if you can, try using Japanese eggplant since they have a thinner skin, making for a tastier eggplant stir-fry.

 - Optional toppings: sesame seeds, chopped green onion, red pepper flakes